tengcomplex/rssamantha/readme.txt

 -------------------
 Supported subscription types
 -------------------
+Note that since version 0.802 a feedtype detector was introduced.
+This feature can set the most common types rss/atom automatically if a channel has no feedtype tag defined.
+If downloading content from a podcast feed is desired or a different parser should be used, the feedtype is still needed.

 rss (Using DOM parser from sun libs) simplerss (Using a SAX like parser from qdmxl classes, thanks to Steven R. Brandt,